iBug/iBug-source/_posts/2021/2021-10-23-linux-ipsec-with-ip-xfrm.md

 The captured packets are correct - they're encrypted in ESP format.

 I then head to **Edit → Preferences**, locate **Protocol » ESP** on the left, and add the Security Associations used in this experiment.
-I also tick the "*Attempt to detect/decode ecnrypted ESP payloads*" checkbox.
+I also tick the "*Attempt to detect/decode encrypted ESP payloads*" checkbox.

 ![Add ESP SA in Wireshark](/image/linux/ipsec/wireshark-import-esp-sa.png)